solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

     ![Environment tab of SparkUI.](./media/environment-tab-spark-ui.png "SparkUI Environment tab")

-11. In the **Executors** tab, take note of various metrics involving the Spark executors. **Task Time (GC Time)** is an important measure, especially for larger datasets.
+11. In the **Executors** tab, take note of various metrics involving the Spark executors.
+For example, **Task Time (GC Time)** is an important measure, especially for larger datasets.

     ![Executors tab of SparkUI.](./media/executors-tab-sparkui.png "SparkUI Executors tab")

 12. To understand the **Storage** tab, run all the cells in the Spark notebook once more (use the **Run all** button).
-Once all the cells execute, observe that you can launch SparkUI directly from the cell output, without going into the Monitor hub.
+Once all the cells execute, observe that you can launch SparkUI directly from the cell output without going into the Monitor hub.

     ![Launching SparkUI from a notebook cell output.](./media/spark-ui-cell-output.png "Launching SparkUI from cell output")